egedemirtas/java-ocp/README.md

 - A `class variable`:
   - it has the keyword `static` before it
   - defined on the class level / ***shared among all instances of the class***.
-- ***Instance and class variables*** do not require you to initialize them.
+- `Instance variables` and `class variables` do not require you to initialize them.
 As soon as you declare these variables, they are given a default value:
   Variable Type | Default Initialization Value
   --- | ---
   `boolean` | `false`